-By age ten, Sue was playing acoustic guitar and performing in variety shows in the tri-county area.
-As a teenager she sang with the high school concert and stage bands and became a member of the Brockville Musicians Union (Local 384) at age 17, after joining a Dixie Land Jazz Band in 1978.
+By age ten, Sue was singing and playing acoustic guitar and performing both folk and contemporary songs in variety shows.
+Many compared her young voice to that of Joni Mitchell's.
+As a teenager she sang with the high school concert and stage bands and after joining a Dixieland Jazz Band in 1978 became a member of the Brockville Musicians Union (Local 384) at the age 17.

 In December of 2017 Sue released her third CD entitled "Reminisce", made up of 11 popular jazz and blues standards.
-The album was recorded at Morning Anthem Studios in Cumberland, Ontario.
-Sue had the privilege of working with several experienced studio musicians on this recording including Steve Boudreau (Piano), Normand Glaude (Double Bass and Chromatic Harmonica), Tim Bedner (Guitar), Tim Roberts (Tenor Saxophone), Jeff Asselin (Drums) and Michel Delage (Drums).
+Upon listening, Conan DeVries of the Prescott Journal remarked that Sue's "vocal prowess, with its enviable mix of smooth subtlety and torch power, is on full display".
+The well received album was recorded at Morning Anthem Studios in Cumberland, Ontario where she had the privilege of working with several professional studio musicians including Steve Boudreau (Piano), Normand Glaude (Double Bass and Chromatic Harmonica), Tim Bedner (Guitar), Tim Roberts (Tenor Saxophone), Jeff Asselin (Drums) and Michel Delage (Drums).
 The album was produced, engineered and mixed by Normand Glaude.
-Check out clips of these tunes under the tab "Music".
+Check out clips of these tunes under the "Music" tab.

 "We really enjoy what we're doing and find we are filling a gap for those who love this era of music".